tractordev/apptron/README.md

 		// just so we can see what kind of events
 		// we get. most are from window interactions log.Println(event)

-		// if a close is attempted on our main window,
-		// we close the client which will end the program if event.Type == client.EventClose && event.WindowID == 1 {
-			bridge.Close()
 	}
-	}

 	http.Handle("/", http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
-		// handle requests for the /-/hostbridge.js file and
+		// handle requests for the /-/apptron.js file and
 		// the WebSocket endpoint it connects to, which then
-		// proxies to our hostbridge client
+		// proxies to our apptron client
 		if strings.HasPrefix(r.URL.Path, "/-/") {
 			apputil.BackendServer(bridge, nil).ServeHTTP(w, r)
 			return